Meet a Financial Advisor who is also a Financial Economist

 I am a Financial Advisor and Investment Manager at Freshfield Investments, an independent, fiduciary Registered Investment Advisory firm.

-I provide individuals and families with investment management and financial advice including retirement planning.
+I provide individuals and families with investment management and financial planning.
 Book a FREE 45-minute consultation with me now.

 Freshfield is an independent Registered Investment Advisor and offers individuals expert investment management and financial advice.
 Freshfield provides these services as a fiduciary, meaning we’re legally obliged to put our client’s best interests first.
 Unlike brokers, we don’t earn commissions by selling proprietary products such as mutual funds or annuities.
 By taking a client-first approach, we put our focus where it should be: on you and your investment goals.
 We believe this and the following four key benefits determine why 9 out of 10 clients entrust their investments portfolios to us for the long term*.